gajgaurav/MSQE/README.md

-# MSQE — NYU Stern, MS Quantitative Economics
+# MSQE — NYU Stern

 Coursework from MS Quantitative Economics (MSQE) at NYU Stern School of Business.
 Each folder contains implementations and assignments from a specific course, covering methods in econometrics, optimization, machine learning, and economic theory.